Pucklechurch: War memorial, World War II and RAF Pucklechurch

 During World War II the No.11 Balloon Centre, a barrage balloon depot, was built here.
 The Pucklechurch site consisted of four balloon workshops, two of which survive today.
 Balloons damaged during enemy attacks were brought to Pucklechurch for repair and testing.
 The balloons were tethered by cables to concrete blocks which were set in a circle in the ground and raised and lowered by winch.
 The blocks of one such mooring site survive in-situ to the west of 'The Moorings'.
 Both the mooring site and the workshops are Grade II listed.
 Although most mooring sites at Pucklechurch have been lost to development, evidence of another feature associated with the Balloon Centre is located to the north of Hawthorn Close.
 These sites are all that survive from the Barrage Balloon Centre in Pucklechurch.
 After the war this became a non-flying Royal Air Force station called RAF Pucklechurch until 1959.
 In 1962 the site was transferred to HM Prison Service.

-On 6 October 1940 a De Havilland DH.91 Albatross crash landed in Pucklechurch after a fuel line ruptured causing all four engines to fail.
+On 6 October 1940, a De Havilland DH.91 Albatross crash landed in Pucklechurch after a fuel line ruptured causing all four engines to fail.
 All occupants and residents were uninjured.

 Prison

-From 1962 the Pucklechurch Remand Centre was built on the RAF Pucklechurch site, opened in 1965 and expanded in 1978.
+From 1962, the Pucklechurch Remand Centre was built on the RAF Pucklechurch site, opened in 1965 and expanded in 1978.
 The remand centre was destroyed in a riot in 1990.
 This made headline national news and was discussed in the House of Lords.

 The site on the edge of the developed area became Ashfield Young Offender Institution, which opened in 1999.
 In 2013 it was closed for young offenders following a critical inspection report that concluded offenders were "exposed to unacceptable levels of violence" and in June 2013 the Ministry for Justice announced it will become a closed adult prison dealing with sex offenders.

 Governance

-Pucklechurch is part of the Thornbury and Yate UK parliament constituency, which elected Conservative Luke Hall in the 2019 general election.
+Pucklechurch is part of the Thornbury and Yate UK parliament constituency.

-The parish falls in the Boyd Valley electoral ward.
-Two councillors are elected to represent its interests at unitary authority level as part of South Gloucestershire Council.
-Local governance at parish level is delivered by Pucklechurch Parish Council.
+The parish falls in the Boyd Valley electoral ward, which elects two councillors to South Gloucestershire Council.
+Local government at parish level is delivered by the parish council.

+Historically, Pucklechurch was in Chipping Sodbury rural district from 1894 to 1935, and Sodbury rural district from 1935 to 1945.
+From 1974, it was in the Northavon district of the County of Avon, until the creation of South Gloucestershire unitary authority in 1996.